raindevteam/rain/README.md

 -------------------------------

 Currently the droplet system is not implemented yet.
 We are still working on making sure internal listeners and commands work.
-Have after all that is done and tested, I'll move on to making the commands.
+After all that is done and tested, I'll move on to making the commands.
 It's a one man army here so work will be a little slow.
 I've got college too...